sachinshetye/ingest/README.md

 The changes to be applied can be thought of as a task list.
 All the tasks can be added to a queue.
 There can be few worker nodes that take ownership of the tasks in queue and execute them.
 Depending on the requirements, we can either implement a pull or push model for task allocation to workers.
 If the task list is significantly large, by adding more worker nodes a.k.a autoscaling we can achieve horizontal scaling.

-# ingest